-- Simulation gives participants the opportunity to develop skills in the use of quantitative tools.
+- Simulation allows participants to develop skills in the use of quantitative tools.

-- Systemic view of companies, by means of isolated analyzes of functional areas, as well as their interrelationships.
+- A systemic view of companies, through isolated analyzes of functional areas, as well as their interrelationships.

 - Experience in the decision-making process, as well as in the evaluation of results and performance analysis.